chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 [Chainguard Images](https://www.chainguard.dev/chainguard-images?utm_source=docs) are officially maintained by [Chainguard](https://chainguard.dev) employees, but they are also open source, which means any community member is welcome to suggest improvements.

 ### Can I simply replace my current base image with a Chainguard Image and it will work out of the box?
-Most Chainguard Images are distroless, which means they are minimalist and most of them don't come with a package manager.
-Depending on your stack, you may need to include additional software by copying artifacts from multi-stage builds.
+Chainguard Images are designed to be minimalist, and many of them are distroless, which means they don't come with a package manager.
+Depending on your stack and specific dependencies, you may need to include additional software by combining development images and distroless images in a multi-stage Docker build.

+### How often are Chainguard Images updated?
+Chainguard Images are rebuilt every night to ensure that new package versions and security updates in upstream Wolfi are quickly applied.